ArtisanMinds/Overlapping-Local-Self-Attention-Transformers/README.md

 # Overlapping Local Self-Attention Transformers for Spatial Sequential Analysis in CPT Data

 This repository contains the code of the Overlapping Local Self-Attention Transformer, specifically designed to enhance spatial sequential analysis and reliability assessment in Cone Penetration Test (CPT) data.
 Our model leverages a novel approach to self-attention mechanisms, focusing on local sequence relationships, providing significant improvements over traditional global self-attention transformers in processing CPT-like data.
+Run.py wait until it is fully published before uploading

 ## Acknowledgements